 - What is a Paramedic?

-A paramedic is a person who provides basic and/or advanced life support care to ill or injured individuals, primarily in the out-of-hospital environment.
-While most paramedics are employed by Fire/EMS agencies, others are employed by health care facilities and police departments.
-Paramedics may be state or nationally certified or licensed; however, they are legally required to function under the direct supervision of a licensed Physician.
+A paramedic is typically the most advanced trained emergency medical provider in the pre-hospital environment.
+Paramedics provide basic and/or advanced life support care to ill or injured individuals.
+While most paramedics are employed by emergency medical services (EMS) agencies, others are employed by health care facilities, physician offices, resorts, cruise ships, merchant marines, and many more.
+Paramedics may be nationally certified and/or state licensed; however, they are legally required to function under the direct supervision of a licensed physician.
+More information can be found at The U.S. Department of Labor's job description for a paramedic.

 - Is there an age requirement for EMT or Paramedic?